We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Weighted blankets can be found online from multiple outlets.
 These include:

-Research has found weighted blankets to be safe for adults, but so far nothing has been found to suggest they’re significantly therapeutic for children with autism.
+Research has found weighted blankets to be safe for adults, but so far nothing has been found to suggest they’re significantly therapeutic for autistic children.
 OTs, parents, and participants in studies show a clear preference for the weighted blankets versus their counterparts.
 You may find it worthwhile to try a weighted blanket and see if it eases symptoms of anxiety and sleeplessness.